helix-coupler/resources/yellow-paper/README.md

 - A **hook** is a contractual (or non-contractual) relationship between two names and represented by the contract address that mediates the relationship between two names.
 For non-contractual relationships, `0x0` hook is used.
 Hooks must always accompany their set of rules which act as call data for the hook.

-- A **rule** is an identifier which encodes the relationship between two names and must accompany a hook as its calldata.
+- A **rule** is an identifier which encodes the relationship between two names and must accompany a hook as its call data.

 ## Helix2 Design